-Defendant has agreed to pay \$6,500 into a fund, which will be divided equally among all Participating Class Members who submit a timely claim, and does not include anyone who did not submit a claim or has elected to exclude themselves from the Settlement.
+In addition, Defendant will separately pay \$16,900 into a fund, which will be divided equally among all Participating Class Members who submit a timely and valid claim and who did not elect to exclude themselves from the Settlement.

-Separate from the Settlement Fund, Defendant will pay: (1) the costs and expenses of administrating the class action settlement; (2) \$1,500 to the Class Representative; and (3) an award of attorneys' fees, litigation costs and expenses not to exceed \$50,000 to Class Counsel, subject to court approval.
-Defendant also affirms that it will no longer use the form of debt collection letter that formed the basis for this lawsuit.
+Separate from the Settlement Fund and the reimbursement payments, Defendant will pay: (1) the costs and expenses of administrating the class action settlement; (2) \$1,000 to the Class Representative; and (3) an award of attorneys' fees, litigation costs and expenses not to exceed \$55,000 to Class Counsel, subject to court approval.